gsemet/python-fiximports/README.rst

 ::

     {
-        // Fix the imports on save
+        // Automatically fix the imports on save "autofix_on_save": false,
-        "autofix_on_save": false,

-        "split_import_statements": true,
-        "sort_import_statements": true,
+        // Enable or disabl split of every imports in own line (one object import per line) "split_import_statements": true,

+        // Enable or disabl sorting or import in its own group "sort_import_statements": true,
     }

 Per-project settings
 ====================